Taariq-Faker/IMAD-Assignment-/README.md

 ## Github Utilization

-Used github in order to upload my code and backup my project on a regular basis
+Used GitHub in order to upload my code and backup my project on a regular basis

 ## Github Actions
-Used a workflow to test the code of the appliction once it is pushed to github.
+Used a workflow to test the code of the application once it is pushed to GitHub.
 If the test passes the code is then safe to merge.
 If it fails  it will show error logs so that you can fix it